harrycresswell/hc/content/articles/form-data-with-zapier.md

 With Zapier our form can trigger any series of automated occurrences we want and connect our form up to a variety of different apps.

-As cool as this stuff is, it's not something I’ll get into in any more detail now.
-Hopefully you can still appreciate the potential power Zapier can bring to a contact form.
+As cool as this stuff is, it's not something we'll be covering right now.
+But hopefully it gives you an idea of the power and possibilities Zapier can bring to a contact form.

 ## Building the form